SafeCare BC Logo

 Introduction

-Self-settling is the act of calming yourself down from a state of extreme stress or an intensely emotional experience.
-After reading the definition of self-settling, ask staff to share with the group when they felt overwhelmed or frustrated and could calm themselves down.
+Self-settling is the act of calming down from a state of extreme stress or an intensely emotional experience.
+After reading the definition, ask staff to share with the group when they feel overwhelmed or frustrated and could calm themselves down.

 • Recognize when they feel unsettled.